icolwell-as/geoscenarioserver/shm/README.md

 ...
 ```

-All data is in base SI units (m, m/s, s, radians).
+All data is in base SI units (m, m/s, s, radians), and position data is ENU with positive yaw indicating counter-clockwise from east.